machine-learning-apps/self-hosted-k8s-runner/README.md

 This repository shows **how to run a self hosted runner in a Kubernetes cluster**, which is useful if your Actions runner needs to create resources or update deployments.
 This is also helpful for integration with cloud-native machine learning pipelines with projects like [Kubeflow](https://www.kubeflow.org/) or [Argo](https://argoproj.github.io/).

-This project inherits from [github/self-hosted-runners-anthos](https://github.com/github-developer/self-hosted-runners-anthos).
+This project builds upon [github-developer/self-hosted-runners-anthos](https://github.com/github-developer/self-hosted-runners-anthos).
 We use docker-in-docker in order to accomplish instantiation of a self-hosted runner on kubernetes.

 ___